1010339/Web3_learning/README.md

 ### Update
 I took a short break from learning for a few days, but I’m back now and continuing from **Lesson 3**!
 Staying consistent and growing my Web3 skills step by step 💪

+- **Lesson 3 – 4 Oct 2025**
+  Learned about mappings and ownership in Solidity.